javiereguiluz/learn-symfony-2-series-sp/2014-07-23-learn-sf2-conclusion.md

                 new Doctrine\Bundle\DoctrineBundle\DoctrineBundle(),
                 new Sensio\Bundle\FrameworkExtraBundle\SensioFrameworkExtraBundle(),

-                // Add your bundles here!
+                // Añade aquí tus bundles
             );

             if (in_array($this->getEnvironment(), array('dev', 'test'))) {